All About Me

 One thing I had always loved to do though was cook, and I was pretty good at it, and so I went back to school and got my Chef's papers.
 While I was at it I also got my Medical Secretarial course, which I thought might come in handy.
 You can never have too many strings to your bow.
 I was able to work as a personal chef for a family over here in the UK for a number of years before retiring and now I basically just work from my home, writing, painting, cooking.
 It is what makes me happy.

-I converted to Mormonism in 1999 and my faith is very important to me.
+I joined the Church of Jesus Christ in 1999 and my faith is very important to me.
 I have always been a person of faith, but the Church of Jesus Christ of Latter Day Saints sings the song of my heart.
 From the first day I entered one of their chapels I felt as if I had found the spiritual home I had been seeking all of my life.
 God, the Saviour and my family are my whole life, so if you don't like reading about these things, you probably won't like being here.
 But if you have an open mind and enjoy simple pleasures, this is the place for you!

-My husband and I are also serving a Mission with our church at the present time.
-We are thankfully able to serve from our own home, which is great!
-We will be finished our Mission in December of 2016.
+My husband and I were able to serve Mission with our church a few years ago.
+We were thankfully able to serve from our own home, which was great!
+We finished our Mission in December of 2016.

 On here I hope that you will find lots of love and inspiration, food for the eyes and soul, sometimes silly, sometimes not . . . and hopefully often interesting and life enriching things.
 I hope you'll stick around for a while and that you enjoy your stay.

 CAST OF CHARACTERS

 This is my husband Todd.
 He is the love of my life.
 I waited a lifetime to meet this man and we are busy making every moment we have left together count, and our dreams come true.
 Easy going, patient, tolerant of my quirks and odd ways.
 He may not be perfect, but he's perfect for me!